Homepage of the site 'What to do with your life?'

 Wisdom

-Ability to manage one's own omnipotence as well as others' aggressions.
-Again, individuals tend to be at an intermediate level.
+Ability to manage one's own omnipotence as well as aggression from others.
+Again, individuals tend to fall at an intermediate level.

 Level of emotional maturity